Our Ministers

 Email Mike: sexton@uucav.org

-Felix Freeman, AV Tech Assistant
+Bradshaw Mattson, AV Tech Assistant

-The Reverend Thomas A. Rosiello, Minister Emeritus
+The Rev. Thomas A. Rosiello, Minister Emeritus

-The Reverend Thomas A. Rosiello served First Parish Church from 2002 to 2017, a 15-year ministry.
+The Reverend Thomas A. Rosiello served the First Parish Church of Stow and Acton from 2002 to 2017, a 15-year ministry.
 Tom contributed to the growth and vitality of our church—expanding our community, our programming, our campus, and most of all, our spirit.
 Tom served our congregation with compassion, intelligence, and often spoke out on issues of social justice, leading initiatives to recognize the rights and dignity of all persons and putting his beliefs into action in his journey.

 Upon his retirement in 2017, the congregation voted unanimously, with deep respect and gratitude, to designate Tom as our Minister Emeritus.
 This honor recognizes and sustains our continuing, but changed, relationship with Tom.